behave/behave/docs/django.rst

 Django, though, varies slightly.

 :pypi:`behave-django`
-    Integrates Django via setup code in your Behave ``environment.py`` file.
+    Provides a dedicated management command.
+Very easy integration (thanks to monkey patching).
+Behave tests are run with ``python manage.py behave``.
-    Behave tests are invoked with a dedicated ``python manage.py behave`` command by default.
+    Allows running tests against an existing database as a special feature.

 :pypi:`django-behave`
     Provides a Django-specific TestRunner for Behave, which is set with the